After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

-In the default Cloudbox install, you have two Plex libraries: one for Movies and one for TV Shows (see below).
+In the default Cloudbox install, there only two main Plex libraries: one for Movies and one for TV Shows.
+With the idea that all movies are to be placed within the `/Media/Movies` folder.

    ```
    Media